 Where subscript i denote initial momentum and f denotes final momentum.

 Let us assume two objects O1and O2 and let the force acting between these objects be F1and F2.
 These forces are vector quantity and are equal to each other in magnitude and in opposite direction.
 Mathematically it can be expressed as-

 F1 = -F2

 These two forces experiences equal magnitude and hence they are opposite in direction.

 And let T1 and T2 be the time on individual forces.
 Since the forces acting between two objects are equal and opposite in magnitude and hence they will experience impulse which can be written in the form of –

 The impulse is equal in equal in magnitude and opposite in direction.

-But the impulse that is experienced by an object is equal to the change in momentum of that object (the impulse-momentum change theorem).
+But the impulse that is experienced by an object is equal to the change in momentum of that object.
 Therefore each object experiences equal and opposite impulses and that is the only reason that it follows logically that they must also experience equal and opposite momentum changes.
-As an equation, this can be stated as-
+So an equation, this can be stated as-

 m1 *v1= – m2*v2

 The momentum which is vector in quantity experiences changes that are equal in magnitude and opposite in direction.